Korea Football Association: Controversies

+1992: B team's participation in Asian Cup qualifiers

+In May 1992, the KFA decided to sent their B team, which consisted of university players and semi-professional players without professional players, to the 1992 AFC Asian Cup qualification in order to maintain the schedule of the K League, causing controversy.
+The next month, South Korea failed to qualify for the 1992 AFC Asian Cup after losing 2–1 to Thailand.
+In September, president Kim Woo-choong announced his resignation five months beforehand ahead of the end of his tenure after being disappointed by this failure brought by executives including Shin Moon-sun, Lee Yong-soo and Huh Seung-pyo.

-Tolerance of match-fixing scandal (2023)
+2023: Tolerance of match-fixing scandal

 The KFA tried to give pardons to 100 people formerly employed in football including 48 match-fixing participants on 28 March 2023.
 However, it rescinded the decision after facing strong objections from fans and sports journalists.
 Lee Dong-gook, Lee Young-pyo and Cho Won-hee were among the high-profile administrators who assumed responsibility and resigned from their positions.

-Selection of national team manager (2024)
+2024: Selection of national team manager

 Between February and July 2024, the men's national team had no full-time manager after Jürgen Klinsmann was fired.
 Two domestic managers had been temporarily filling in during that period.
 Selection committee head Jung Hae-seong abruptly resigned just days before Ulsan HD manager Hong Myung-bo was announced as the new national team manager.
 As the appointment took place in the middle of the K League season, fans and sports journalists and pundits were highly critical while irate Ulsan fans started holding up banners saying "Get out!" directed at Hong and protested in front of the KFA's headquarters.

 Selection committee member and football commentator Park Joo-ho was threatened with legal action by the KFA over a video he had uploaded on his YouTube channel on 8 July.
 He had been filming with fellow commentator Kim Hwan to discuss the KFA's lack of progress in selecting a new national team coach over the past five months and had reacted with surprise regarding the real-time news of Hong Myung-bo's appointment as the new manager.
 After that, he explained his reaction and further reiterated the fact he had no knowledge of the appointment despite being part of the committee responsible for the selection of coaches and his frustration with the disorganized nature of the selection process.
 The reaction was not edited out and the full video was uploaded, garnering several million views.
 Park refused to retract his claims of cronyism and disorganized leadership at the very top of the KFA management hierarchy.
 Koo Ja-cheol was among the active players who publicly defended Park on his social media account.
 Hong's 2002 World Cup teammates Kim Nam-il and Ahn Jung-hwan, who had been silent on the issue until then, both corroborated Park's claims and noted that it had been going since the 2002 World Cup.